 - How To Make A No Win, No Fee Claim For Negligence In A Hospital

 Medical practitioners who fail in their duty of care towards patients could be deemed negligent by a court.
-If you have suffered negligence on the part of a hospital professional and would like to know if you have a strong case against the NHS or the management of a private medical facility, we strongly recommend that you contact one of our personal injury solicitors who would be better positioned to advice you on how to proceed when making a hospital negligence claim.
+If you have suffered negligence on the part of a hospital professional such as a doctor and would like to know if you have a strong case against the NHS or the management of a private medical facility, we strongly recommend that you contact one of our personal injury solicitors who according to the law society, would be better positioned to advise you on how to proceed when making a hospital negligence compensation claim.

 Neglect in a hospital refers to situations where a patient is not cared for as they should be which results in them suffering further pain and suffering.
 Patients rely on hospital staff to ensure they are treated correctly and to ensure their wellbeing while they are in their care.
 In the majority of cases, things go smoothly and patients are treated correctly which sees an improvement in their health.

-However, there are times when hospital staff might get it wrong with the end result being a patient’s health worsens.
-If you believe you suffered at the hands of hospital staff while in their care, you may be entitled to file a hospital negligence claim and we can walk you through the process offering an initial free, no obligation consultation.
+However, there are times when hospital staff might get it wrong with the end result is a patient’s health worsens.
+If you believe you suffered at the hands of hospital staff while in their care, you may be entitled to claim hospital negligence compensation and we can walk you through the process offering an initial free, no-obligation consultation.

 Hospitals and hospital staff have a duty of care to ensure that patients are kept safe whilst in their care.
 Medical professionals must ensure that no harm comes to their patients.
 It is a legal obligation to “always act in the best interest of a patient and to ensure they are given a reasonable standard of care”.

 Failing in a duty of care towards a patient could result in a medical professional being held negligent in their duties.
 In general, there are several factors that contribute to medical negligence which are detailed below:

 - Duty of care from a defendant to the plaintiff

 - Failure to carry out that duty of care